 USCNet IDs consist of a username, password and, for some users, a second-factor of authentication.
 This second factor of authentication, powered by a service called Duo, is an additional step you must take upon each NetID login to prove your identity.
 This additional step can be receiving a phone call, receiving a notification on your smartphone, or receiving a text message with a six digit code.

-Staff members at USC are required to enroll in Duo two-factor authentication upon the activation of their USC NetID.
-Faculty will be required to enroll in Duo in early 2017.
-The service is optional for students and those holding student worker status.
+Staff and faculty members at USC are required to enroll in Duo two-factor authentication upon the activation of their USC NetID.
+The service is optional for students but required of those holding student worker status.

 USC NetID accounts are distinctly different from a Provost account.
 A user’s USC NetID account username will always match their Provost IT-issued username.
-The password for their USC NetID account, however, may be different.
+The password for their USC NetID account will also sync with your Provost Account password.